-CASE STUDY/EXAMPLE: Our goal to increase the proportion of homes built using timber frame will reduce greenhouse gas emissions as wood from renewable sources takes carbon from the atmosphere, and will replace more energy intensive materials.
+CASE STUDY/EXAMPLE: Our goal to increase the proportion of homes built using timber frame will reduce greenhouse gas emissions as wood from renewable sources sequesters carbon from the atmosphere, and will replace more energy intensive materials.
 We are increasing the proportion of homes built using timber frame which can have a significantly lower carbon footprint than traditional 'brick and block' building techniques due to the materials and the use of off-site construction techniques.
-We will also be trialling the use of cross-laminated panels and timber frame through our Project 2020 pilots, as well as a living roof system and measures designed to improve internal air quality.
-We are working closely with a number of timber frame providers so that we can embed their products into our standard house type range.
+We have also trialled the use of cross-laminated panels and timber frame through our Project 2020 pilots, as well as measures designed to improve internal air quality.
+We are working closely with several timber frame providers so that we can embed their products into our standard house type range.
 We are using learnings from our Scottish businesses who have built predominantly in timber frame for many years.
 Our design, technical, commercial and production functions centrally and regionally are working on this.
 We would anticipate extra costs to reduce over time.